 Thales was commissioned for several key tasks relating to communications within the CTRL.
 These included the provision of improved GSM-R and Cab Secure Radio (CSR) coverage for the railway operators, to maximise safety, and that of coverage for the London Fire Brigade in the evacuation shafts from the CTRL tunnels and from the passenger exit shafts.

-After evaluating suppliers, Thales appointed Cobham Antenna Systems to design and manufacture a range of single- and multi-band antennas.
+After evaluating suppliers, Thales appointed Chelton to design and manufacture a range of single- and multi-band antennas.
 From our previous associations, Thales was confident that we would provide exactly what was required, knowing that our antenna design, engineering, manufacturing and performance testing would support the needs of their customer.

 The prestigious but demanding CTRL civil engineering project presented unique challenges for wireless communications, with 25% of the new route running within tunnels, and with trains travelling through at speeds of up to 150 mph.